elastic/endpoint-package/README.md

 within Kibana does some caching after it has downloaded a package, so if you are not seeing your changes you might need to restart Kibana and Elasticsearch.

-If you want to check you are using the correct Ingest manager go to Management -> Integrations in Kibana and search for Endpoint Security.
+If you want to check you are using the correct Ingest manager go to Management -> Integrations in Kibana and search for Elastic Defend.
+It is likely that you are testing a pre-release version.
+In order to test properly, enable the Display beta integrations switch on this page.
+Afterwards, you will see a beta version of Elastic Defend in the UI.
 Observe the version number.
-You should see the `-dev` sufix in the version.
+You should see the -dev or -next sufix in the version.
+Add this version of Elastic Defend to your Agent Policy to install the package and test it.

 If you don't see your version in the Integration you want to make sure the Ingest Manager is running correctly you can try a request to test it: